-The Network includes both User Content and Society Content (collectively, “Network Content”).
-We respect intellectual property rights and expect users of our Network to do so as well.
-Network Content is protected by United States and international copyright.
-Users are permitted to use the User Content and Society Content as described below.
+The Network includes both User Content (as defined below) and Organization Content (collectively, “Network Content”).
+We respect intellectual property rights and expect Users of our Network to do so as well.
+Network Content is protected by United States and international copyright laws.
+Users are permitted to use the User Content and Organization Content as described below.

 If you provide any User Content, you are solely and entirely responsible for that User Content.
-You warrant and represent that: (i) you either own or otherwise have acquired all of the rights necessary to submit the User Content that you provide to the Network, including all of the rights necessary for the MLA or the relevant Society to reproduce, distribute, publicly display and perform, and otherwise make available the User Content on the Network; (ii) your User Content does not and will not violate these Terms or any third party’s copyright, trademark, patent, trade secret, right to privacy or publicity, or any other proprietary, personal, or other right of any kind; (iii) you are under no obligation that would in any way interfere with or prohibit your disclosure or use of the User Content you provide; and (iv) your User Content contains no material or information furnished to you in confidence or with the understanding that it would not be disclosed or published.
+You warrant and represent that: (i) you own, have acquired, or claim under the principle of fair use all the rights necessary to submit the User Content that you provide to the Network, including all the rights necessary for the Commons or the relevant Organization to reproduce, distribute, publicly display and perform, and otherwise make available the User Content on the Network; (ii) your User Content does not and will not violate these Terms or any third party’s copyright, trademark, patent, trade secret, right to privacy or publicity, or any other proprietary, personal, or other right of any kind; (iii) you are under no obligation that would in any way interfere with or prohibit your disclosure or use of the User Content you provide; and (iv) your User Content contains no material or information furnished to you in confidence or with the understanding that it would not be disclosed or published.

-By posting User Content on the Network, you grant the MLA and/or the relevant Society a nonexclusive, royalty-free, worldwide license to use the User Content in accordance with these Terms (including the Privacy Statement) on the Network, in all formats in which the Network is available, until you remove or delete it, which use includes but is not limited to reproducing, distributing, transmitting, creating derivative works of, publicly displaying and performing, and incorporating the User Content into a collective work.
-Whenever possible, we will credit you as the author of the User Content you provide, and, by posting User Content on the Network, you grant the MLA and/or the relevant Society the right to use your name (as provided in your user profile or for your Society membership) for that attribution.
+By posting User Content on the Network, you grant MSU a nonexclusive, royalty-free, worldwide license to use the User Content in accordance with these Terms on the Network, in all formats in which the Network is available, until you remove or delete it, which use includes but is not limited to reproducing, distributing, transmitting, publicly displaying and performing, and incorporating the User Content into a collective work.
+Whenever possible, we will credit you as the author of the User Content you provide, and, by posting User Content on the Network, you grant MSU the right to use your name (as provided in your user profile) for that attribution.
 If you delete your User Content, cached versions of or references to the User Content may not be made unavailable.
 Some User Content, such as files uploaded to CORE, may not be removed or deleted.
 Please contact us at email@example.com for assistance.

-Our display of User Content does not mean that the MLA or the Participating Societies endorse or adopt it.
+Our display of User Content does not mean that MSU endorses or adopts it.
 We have no obligation to display or use any User Content in any way or to prescreen, monitor, modify, supplement, or delete User Content, but we may do so at any time without notice.
 We are not responsible for any failure or delay in removing User Content that does not comply with these Terms.
 We reserve the right to restrict you from submitting new User Content or from otherwise participating in the Network’s interactive features for any reason, including repeated submissions of User Content that does not comply with these Terms.

 Use of Your User Content by Other Network Users

-When you create a blog on the Network, we give you the option to make the User Content in that blog available under your choice of Creative Commons license (“CC License”), which allows others to use the User Content in accordance with the license you choose.
-Because most of the User Content on the Network may be viewed by the general public, selecting a CC License will make that User Content available generally, not just to other Humanities Commons members.
+When you create User Content on the Network, we give you the option to make that User Content available under your choice of Creative Commons license (“CC License”), which allows others to use the User Content in accordance with the license you choose.
+Because most of the User Content on the Network may be viewed by a User in the general public, selecting a CC License will make that User Content available generally, not just to Users within Participating Organizations.

-The default choice is that no CC License is selected and that the use of any of your User Content by others requires your specific consent.
-Where you have the option to make choices regarding CC Licenses on the Network, we provide links to the Creative Commons Web site, where the details of each license and the procedures for implementing them are explained.
+The default choice if no CC License is selected is that your User Content will be available under CC BY terms.
+Where you have the option to make choices regarding CC Licenses on the Network, we provide links to the Creative Commons website, where the details of each license and the procedures for implementing them are explained.
 You are solely responsible for complying with all requirements for using a CC License and for enforcing any CC License you choose.
 For information regarding all CC Licenses, see http://creativecommons.org/about/licenses.

 Use of Your User Content by Third-Party Services

-You irrevocably release (on behalf of yourself and your successors, heirs, family members, and executors) the MLA and the Participating Societies (and their respective directors, officers, employees, agents, and affiliates) from any claim of any nature that you have or may ever have (based on any cause of action, including rights of publicity or privacy, trademark, copyright, libel, or defamation) arising out of the MLA’s or the Societies’ use, as described in these Terms, of (i) User Content you provide or (ii) your name or likeness in connection with your User Content.
+You irrevocably release (on behalf of yourself and your successors, heirs, family members, and executors) MSU (and its trustees, directors, officers, employees, agents, and affiliates) from any claim of any nature that you have or may ever have (based on any cause of action, including rights of publicity or privacy, trademark, copyright, libel, or defamation) arising out of MSU’s use, as described in these Terms, of (i) User Content you provide or (ii) your name or likeness in connection with your User Content.
 If you are a California resident, you waive California Civil Code, section 1542, which says, “A general release does not extend to claims which the creditor does not know or suspect to exist in his or her favor at the time of executing the release, which if known by him or her must have materially affected his or her settlement with the debtor.”
 If you reside in any other jurisdiction that places similar restrictions on a general release, you waive those restrictions to the maximum extent permissible under the applicable law.

-In addition to User Content, the Network includes content owned by MLA or the Participating Societies and their licensors (“Society Content”).
-Society Content on the Network may be used:
+In addition to User Content, the Network includes content owned by the Participating Organizations and their licensors (“Organization Content”).
+Organization Content on the Network may be used:

-(1) as indicated by the CC License associated with the particular Society Content;
+- as indicated by the CC License associated with the particular Organization Content;

-(2) If no CC License is associated, you may access the Society Content on a personal computer or mobile device and may
+- If no CC License is associated, you may access the Organization Content on a personal computer or mobile device and may

 - Print any portion of the Network for personal or classroom use.